Range Map

 Key Features for GA Buyers

-• Economical Time Builder: With a fuel burn of approximately 5 gallons per hour and simple systems, it is incredibly cheap to operate compared to modern trainers.
+• Economical time builder: With a fuel burn around 5 gallons per hour and simple systems, the 140 is inexpensive to operate and an efficient way to build tailwheel time.

-• Metal Construction: Later models (and many converted earlier models) feature metalized wings, eliminating the recurring cost of fabric recovery.
+• Metal construction: Later airframes, and many converted earlier ones, carry metalized wings that remove the recurring cost of fabric recovery.

 Trade-offs

-• Limited Utility: With a useful load around 560 lbs and a tight cabin, it is strictly a two-person aircraft with minimal luggage capability.
+• Limited utility: A useful load around 560 lb and a tight cabin make this strictly a two-person airplane with minimal luggage.

 Technical Specifications